dsb102/MyDictionaryApp/README.md

  ## About words database
  	This file txt database Vietnamese-English contains over 24.000 words.
 	This databse contains over 109,000 words.
-	The raw format is TXT, and I have to convert it to SQLite databse by processing JAVA files You can download the raw TXT file here: http://www.informatik.uni-leipzig.de/~duc/Dict/ The application source code you can find in my repo.
+	The raw format is TXT, and I have to convert it to SQL server databse by processing JAVA files You can download the raw TXT file here: http://www.informatik.uni-leipzig.de/~duc/Dict/ The application source code you can find in my repo.